flame-engine/flame/doc/flame/inputs/tap-events.md

 **Tap events** are one of the most basic methods of interaction with a Flame game.
 These events occur when the user touches the screen with a finger, or clicks with a mouse, or taps with a stylus.
 A tap can be "long", but the finger isn't supposed to move during the gesture.
 Thus, touching the screen, then moving the finger, and then releasing -- is not a tap but a drag.
+Similarly, clicking a mouse button while the mouse is moving will also be registered as a drag.

 Multiple tap events can occur at the same time, especially if the user has multiple fingers.
 Such cases will be handled correctly by Flame, and you can even keep track of the events by using their